Skip to content

 When a user reaches an Agent step in a Canvas, Braze sends the input data you’ve configured (full context or selected fields) to your chosen agent.
 The agent then processes the input using its model and instructions, and returns an output.
 That output is stored in the output variable you defined in the step.

-You can then use this variable in two main ways:
+You can then use this variable in three main ways:

 Creating an Agent step